memicemir/SPO/README.md

 # soil_profiling_for_DSSAT
+IMPORTANT: The publication Trenz et al. 2023 was submitted and accpted.
+It will be soon available online.

 Soil profile optimisation tool for DSSAT crop growth models.

 1. The "SPO_v2.7z" file from "SPO_windows_runnable" has to be unzipped (with 7-zip).